 “The customer’s perception is your reality.” – Kate Zabriskie

-Most companies define this perception very early on, or at least, have a vision.
+Most companies define this perception very early on, or at least, have a customer experience vision.
 Once this happens, they blindly assume that they provide this perception in the eyes of the customer.
 The truth is - the kind of experience a brand envisions is not always what the company is able to deliver.
+In most cases, it is merely getting the job done.

 This is what, in my opinion, separates the amateurs from the pros of customer experience.
 They know their level of customer experience far surpasses anything their industry peers are remotely able to provide.